Hemie143/zenossdevdoc/docs/zenpacks.rst

 Export
 ======

-* Export ZenPack to a different system
+* Export ZenPack to a different system, generate an egg file
 * Create object/object.xml
-* During Export, all objects under "ZenPack Provides" are written to objects.xml
+* During Export, all objects under "ZenPack Provides" are written to *objects/objects.xml* This implies that if changes are made within those items, the ZenPack must be exported in order to include those changes in the egg file.
+* The egg file is found in $ZENHOME/exports
+* Export:
+    * ADVANCED -> Settings -> ZenPacks -> Action (Bottom-left) -> Export ZenPack
+* A command-line can also create the egg file, however it doesn't generate the objects.xml file: cd /z/ZenPacks.community.dummy python setup.py bdist_egg
+  The egg file is then found in $ZENHOME/dist

 .. _zenpacks_install